 Vendor management has a much broader scope than merely building a rapport with vendors.
 If ignored, it has the potential to affect the viability of any business.
 Businesses with an efficient vendor management process stay clear of purchasing risks, and derive more tangible benefits.

-KiSSFLOW is a build-it-yourself vendor management automation tool that has the potential to incorporate and implement supplier relationship management best practices.
+Kissflow Procurement Cloud is a comprehensive procurement tool that can help you incorporate and implement supplier relationship management best practices.
 Corporate buyers can efficiently qualify and onboard vendors, manage orders, and track vendor performance at a glance.

 Looking for a powerful vendor management software?
-Take a look at KiSSFLOW and see how it can dramatically improve your vendor management process!
+Check out the Kissflow Procurement Cloud demo today to see how dramatically it can improve your vendor management process!